 Let yeast and warm water bloom together in a mixing bowl for 5 minutes.

-Mix dry ingredients together, making sure that salt is evenly distributed throughout the flour.
-Mix wet ingredients together.
-Add to the yeast and begin mixing with a dough hook.
+Mix dry ingredients together, in a mixing bowl, making sure that salt is evenly distributed throughout the flour.
+Mix oil and honey together.
+Add oil and honey to the yeast first, followed by the dry ingredients and begin mixing with a dough hook.

 Once all of the ingredients come together in a ball, speed up the mixer and mix for 5-7 minutes.
 The dough ball will become smooth and shiny.
 Place ball in a greased bowl and cover, allowing to rest for 30 minutes.